 STUDENT CONDUCT - (Code 503.1) Students shall conduct themselves in a manner fitting their age level and maturity and with respect and consideration for the rights of others while on school premises, while on school owned and/or operated school or chartered buses, while attending or engaged in school activities, while away from school grounds if misconduct will directly affect the good order, efficient management and welfare of the school.
-Students may face disciplinary action for conduct which disrupts or interferes with the educational program, conduct which disrupts the orderly and efficient operation of the school or school activity, conduct which disrupts the rights of other students to obtain their education or participation, or conduct which interrupts the maintenance of a disciplined atmosphere.
+Students may face disciplinary action for conduct which disrupts or interferes with the educational program, conduct which disrupts the orderly and efficient operation, or conduct which interrupts the maintenance of a disciplined atmosphere.
 Disciplinary measures, include, but are not limited to, removal from the classroom, detention, suspension, probation, and expulsion.

 STUDENT LEADERSHIP - All students will have the opportunity to participate through their STAR group this year.
-Each STAR group will elect a Student Senator for representation in a Student Senate.
-The Student Senate or STAR will be asked to help plan school activities.
+Each STAR group will elect students to serve on a Student Action Team.
+The Student Action Team will be asked to help plan school activities.